gokulnair2001/Sentigenix-Sentiment-Classifier-/README.md

 # Inspiration ❤️

-This App is made to have a over look on a particular organisations tweeter page and to find what do people think of this organisation and should we invest in it or not.
+This app is made to have a over look on a particular organisations tweeter page and to find what do people think of this organisation and should we invest in it or not.

 # Introduction ⚒